 And now, years later, downtown Santa Cruz is in decline once more.
 The interesting stores have closed, chased out by high rents, retirement, and e-commerce.
 Expensive, mediocre restaurants and chain stores dominate Pacific Avenue.
 A persistent homeless population is more evident.

 “Everybody” doesn’t go downtown anymore.
 Foot traffic is down.
-And now, coronavirus.
+And now, coronavirus and empty storefronts.

 Do we need another riot to restart the cycle?
 I hope not.
-But we’ll see.
+Downtown, for some, is still the place to be.
+Or they want it to be.